We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 • Money market accounts: Some of the best online banking options also have money market accounts.
 These are interest-bearing accounts that are designed for investing purposes.
 They might have higher requirements or fees than other accounts.

-Pros and Cons of Online Banking
+Pros and Cons Summary

-Whether you’re opening your first bank account or switching from a traditional to an online account, here are the main pros and cons to consider.
+Whether opening your first bank account or switching from a traditional to an online account, here are the main pros and cons to consider.

 Pros Cons

-Streamlined and accessible from anywhere with an internet connection, through a website or mobile app Usually have less hands-on support than traditional options
+Streamlined and accessible from anywhere with an internet connection through a website or mobile app Usually have less hands-on support than traditional options

 Tend to offer higher interest rates May be susceptible to glitches — such as in the mobile app